-On August 11th, 2011, a 50-year-old man was admitted to the hospital with severe abdominal pain.
+On August 11th, 2011, a 50-year-old man was hospitalized with severe abdominal pain.
 A CT scan found that a small metal wire had perforated his intestine.
 It was surgically removed, and he was released from the hospital the following day.
-An investigation determined that a metal bristle from his grill cleaning brush had come loose and attached itself onto the steak he was grilling.
+An investigation determined that a metal bristle from his grill cleaning brush had come loose and attached to the steak he was grilling.
 The man had unknowingly swallowed that bristle.

-This incident prompted a group of researchers to look into how often something like this occurs.
+This incident prompted researchers to look into how often something like this occurs.
 They set processes in place to track people entering hospital emergency rooms after ingesting grill

 Based on this report, government agencies jumped to address the issue.
-Both the FDA and Consumer Product Safety Commission in the United States and Health Canada examined the issue.
+The FDA and Consumer Product Safety Commission in the United States and Health Canada examined the issue.
 All confirmed that a problem existed though they agreed that the risk was small.
 It was, however, present.

 To the Consumer

-The recommended guidelines for consumers, as stated by nearly every authority on the subject, is to consider a grill brush alternative.
+As stated by nearly every authority on the subject, the recommended guideline for consumers is to consider a grill brush alternative.
 Something that does not rely on metal bristles.
 Otherwise, consumers should inspect their brushes and their grills for loose wires.
 If the brush appears damaged, replace the brush.

 Virtually every other grilling expert and I recommend a grill cleaning tool other than a wire bristle brush.
-In fact, if you find an article that suggests a wire bristle brush, know that the author is nothing more than a hack.
+If you find an article suggesting a wire bristle brush, know that the author is a hack.
 Waste no more of your time with them.
-Find a bristle free cleaning solution and stick with it.
+Find a bristle-free cleaning solution and stick with it.